ibexa/documentation-developer/docs/content_management/data_migration/exporting_data.md

 - `update` - updates an existing item.
 Only covers specified fields and properties.
 If the item does not exist, causes an error.
 - `delete` - deletes an existing item.
 If the item does not exist, causes an error.

-If you do not provide the `--mode` option, the command asks you to select the mode.
+If you don't provide the `--mode` option, the command asks you to select the mode.

 The following combinations of types are modes are available: